 - We conducted an evidence review evaluating medical and surgical therapies for benign prostatic hyperplasia to inform American Urological Association clinical guidelines.

 - Ongoing AHRQ-EPC reports include: Nutritional Interventions for Cancer Patients with or at risk for Malnutrition, Gynecologic Syndromes of Menopause, Patient and System Interventions to Reduce Racial Ethnic Health Disparities and Trauma Informed Care.

 - Workshops and manuscripts by members of the US GRADE network, Minnesota AHRQ-EPC and Minneapolis VA-ESP have advanced state-of-the art methodology for evidence synthesis and guideline development and expanded the number of individuals trained-in, conducting and using evidence-based health care.

-For more information about the National VA Evidence-based Synthesis Program, click below.
+For more information about the VA Health Services Research and Development Evidence Synthesis Program, click below:

 For information about the AHRQ Evidence-based Practice Centers, click below: